Jeanvit/KMeansDemo/readme.md

 # KMeansDemo
 An simple program to show how OpenCV's KMeans works showing its visual output.
-This code is part of a (post on my blog about KMeans)[http://jeanvitor.com/k-means-image-segmentation-opencv/].
+This code is part of a [post on my blog about KMeans](http://jeanvitor.com/k-means-image-segmentation-opencv/).

 # How to use
 You will need a working OpenCV compilation.
 To learn how to install and use it with Eclipse & MinGW-w64 [take a look in a post on my blog](http://jeanvitor.com/cpp-opencv-windonws10-installing/).